 Video Quality: Resolution and Frame Rates

-This is the heart of your camera.
-Look for a minimum of 4K resolution to ensure your footage is sharp and detailed.
-But don’t stop there—pay attention to frame rates.
-Shooting at 60 frames per second (fps) in 4K will give you smooth, lifelike motion, while 120fps or even 240fps (often at lower resolutions like 1080p) is essential for creating epic slow-motion sequences.
+Video quality is central to your camera’s performance.
+Aim for a minimum of 4K resolution for sharp, detailed footage.
+Pay attention to frame rates: 60 frames per second (fps) in 4K provides smooth, lifelike motion, while 120fps or 240fps (often at lower resolutions like 1080p) is essential for creating epic slow-motion sequences.

 Image Stabilization: The Shake Killer